Four arrested for possessing 2.5 kg of unprocessed uranium in Nepal | Law-Order

 Four arrested for possessing 2.5 kg of unprocessed uranium in Nepal

-Four Nepalese men were arrested here on Saturday for possession of 2.5 kg of unprocessed uranium, police said.
+Four Nepalese were arrested here on Saturday for possession of 2.5 kg of unprocessed uranium, police said, indicating that this was the first time such a case was reported.

+The first intelligence input was that some persons were trying to sell uranium in the black market, officials said, based on which further investigation was done.

+One of the arrested persons has claimed that her father-in-law had brought the material from India 20 years ago, where he worked in a uranium mine, according to The Kathmandu Post.
+The police are looking into the claim.

-Uranium 238 is a natural occurring metal.
-Its enriched form can be used to generate electricity and in nuclear weapons.
+Uranium 238 is a naturally occurring metal.
+Its enriched form can be used to generate electricity and nuclear weapons.
 Processed uranium costs about USD 150 million per kilogram.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)